krich11/easy-kme/certs/README-CA.md

 **What this does:** Shows the subject (identity) of each certificate to confirm they have the correct Common Names (KME_LAB_001, SAE_001, SAE_002).

-## Step 9: Create Certificate Bundle for Easy-KMS
+## Step 9: Create Certificate Bundle for Easy-KME

 Create symbolic links that point to the actual certificate files.
-This allows the Easy-KMS server to use standardized paths:
+This allows the Easy-KME server to use standardized paths:

 ```bash
 ln -sf certs/kme/kme.crt certs/kme_cert.pem